TamirBanay/alerm-system-app/README.md

 ## Acknowledgements
 This project is dedicated to my parents and the deaf community, aiming to provide an additional layer of safety and convenience in daily life.

-For more information, assistance, or contributions to the project, please contact [Your Contact Information].
+For more information, assistance, or contributions to the project, please contact banay9329@gmail.com

 ## License
-[Specify the license under which this project is made available, if applicable]
+This project is provided "as is", without warranty of any kind, express or implied.
+The author(s) or contributor(s) shall not be held liable for any damages arising from the use of this software.

+By using this software, you acknowledge and agree to these terms.